 I always like to look and whats new in TIG torches each year at the Fabtech welding show and you know what? most of the time, there is not that much that has changed.

-Tig Welding Torches have been relatively the same for years and years but someone has just leveled the playing field.
+Tig Welding Torches have been relatively the same for years and years

-WeldTec Torch made by Tec Torch company has a 320 amp small water cooled torch and an air cooled Tig torch with a light flexible whip that rivals small water cooled torches for ease of use.
+WeldTec Torch made by Tec Torch company has a 320 amp small water cooled torch and an air cooled Tig torch with a light flexible whip that rivals smaller water cooled torches for ease of use.

 Maybe you didn't catch that so I will say it again....